-Dayton Kinney creates music that has won and has been recognized in numerous national and international competitions.
-Inspired by Paul Hindemith’s A Composer’s World, Dayton’s music concentrates on the ambiguous idea of “transforming the circle… into a spiral.”
-Through this notion, Dayton explores and creates in order to discover the limits of ambiguity in thematic material, accessibility, harmony, and form with the goal of striking a balance between the certainty of a circle and the ambiguity of a spiral.
-Each work unfolds either through a narrative established at the outset, or through a suggested stream-of-consciousness arrangement of materials.
-Through this unfolding, the eclectic musical material is often organized in delineated sections or more dreamlike, kaleidoscopic arrangements.
+Dayton Kinney creates music that has won and has been recognized at numerous competitions at the national and international level.
+Performed in the U.S. and abroad, Kinney’s music concentrates on “transforming the circle… into a spiral.”
+Through this notion, Kinney explores the limits of ambiguity in thematic material, accessibility, harmony, and form with the goal of striking a balance between the certainty of a circle and the ambiguity of a spiral.
+Her eclectic style is inspired by juxtapositions and accessibility, exploring the concept of tonal ambiguity through patterns, sectional comparisons, and repetition.

-Dayton is currently a doctoral candidate for a Ph.D. in Music – Composition at Duke University.
-Dayton earned her Master of Music in Composition at Carnegie Mellon University and was inducted into Pi Kappa Lambda.
-Dayton also holds a Bachelor of Arts, Cum Laude with Honors in Music from Smith College.
-Her teachers have included John Supko, Leonardo Balada, Melinda Wagner, Salvatore Macchia, and Alla Elana Cohen.
+In December 2021, Kinney earned her Ph.D. in Music Composition along with a Certificate in College Teaching from Duke University.
+Kinney also holds a Master of Arts in Music from Duke University, a Master of Music in Composition from Carnegie Mellon University, and a Bachelor of Arts in Music cum laude with Honors in Music from Smith College.
+Her principal teachers have included John Supko, Leonardo Balada, Melinda Wagner, Salvatore Macchia, and Alla Elana Cohen.